ariskoumis/CMPE131_Project_Team2/README.md

     ```node .```

+6. Start the mongodb database

+    ```mongod```

-6. Open your browser to localhost:8000.
+7. Open your browser to localhost:8000.
 You should see the website.

-7. When you make changes to the js files, run the following command to rebundle the files.
+8. (Optional) When you make changes to the clientside js files (any js files in the 'public' folder) , run the following command to rebundle the files.
 Then, refresh the page.

     ```npm run browserify```